AJman14/MWI-Extensions/README.md

 Adds several checkbox toggles directly below the Settings button to disable the clickability of navigation items:
 - Disable gathering items (Milking, Foraging, and Woodcutting)
   - Disable Tasks and the Tutorial glow if you're a No-Tutorial Icon Cow
-  - Enable Combat-Only mode (Disables Cheesesmithing, Crafting, Tailoring, Cooking, Brewing, and Alchemy)
+  - Combat-Only mode (Disables Cheesesmithing, Crafting, Tailoring, Cooking, Brewing, and Alchemy)
     - Combat-Only enables an additional toggle for Enhancing

 ---